About Apostle Coffee

 When we founded Apostle Coffee in 2016 our ambition was to produce the very finest organic coffee, but without the excessive environmental costs that are associated with the industry.

-We’ve gone on to meet that challenge and can proudly say that we are an award-winning family roastery, that is carbon negative, with 100% compostable packaging and a traceable coffee supply that is commitment to sustainable practices, regenerative agriculture and improving the environment.
+We’ve gone on to meet that challenge and can proudly say that we are an award-winning, family-run roastery that is carbon negative, our packaging is fully recyclable or compostable and we have a traceable coffee supply that is committed to sustainable practices, fair prices and regenerative agriculture.

 Apostle Coffee is…